-The practice of our setting is:
+The practice in our setting is:

-- (a) A child gives cause for concern and/or parents, carers express concern. - (b) Staff share information informally with parents /carers. - (c) Staff/parents/carers observe and record information which is shared - (d) Outcomes could be: - i. agree no further action necessary - ii. continue to monitor - iii. move to Early Years Action agreeing individual targets and create an individual intervention plan (IIP) or positive intervention plan (PIP) and a review date.
+- (a) A child gives cause for concern and/or parents /carers express concern. - (b) Staff share information informally with parents /carers. - (c) Staff/parents/carers observe and record information which is shared between themselves. - (d) Outcomes could be: - i. agree no further action necessary - ii. continue to monitor - iii. move to Early Years Action agreeing individual targets and create an individual intervention plan (IIP) or positive intervention plan (PIP) and a review date.
 The child's name is entered on the SEND register after consent from parents/carers is given. - iv.
 If it is agreed that support from external agencies is required, moved to Early Years Action Plus. - (e) Parent/carer permission is sought if any external support is indicated. - (f) IIP's/PIP's are reviewed formally approximately every half term, consulting parents/carers, the child and any professionals involved.
 Next steps are agreed. - (g) Input, observation, monitoring, assessing and communication continue. - (h) At the end of the school year, information is shared with the receiving school/ nursery with parents/carers permission through an individual transition meeting. - (i) When required and with parents/carers agreement, a request may be made to the LA for an Education, Health and Care assessment Plan. - N.B.
 If parents/carers do not acknowledge our concerns, recording and observing continues as at (c) - N.B.
-The child should be involved in this process where appropriate
+The child and the child's voice should be involved in this process where appropriate individual intervention plan (IIP) or positive intervention plan (PIP) will be devised targeting a few specific skills.
+Some children may require similar support and may have targets which are the same but they will be reviewed individually.
+Targets will be worked on regularly, as part of their usual session and possibly as part of a small group or individual work.